Darío Lencina

-Dario Aldo Lencina (born 23 August 1980) is an Argentine 5-a-side footballer and current head coach of the Argentine women's 5-a-side football team.
+Dario Aldo Lencina (born 23 August 1980) is an Argentine 5-a-side football player and current head coach of the Argentine women's 5-a-side football team.
 He has represented Argentina 5-a-side football team for over 20 years and has represented Argentina at the Paralympics on four occasions in 2004, 2008, 2012 and 2016.
 He is also a two time World Championship winner in 2002 and 2006 with the national team.

 He currently serves as the technical director of Las Murcielagas and also a member of the Football School of the Argentine Federation of Sports for the Blind.

 Early life

 Darío Lencina was born in Belén de Escobar, Buenos Aires.
 He played in the youth divisions of the Villa Dálmine de Campana club.
 In 1999, he received a casual offer to play football for the blind as a goalkeeper.
 He made his debut at Escobar's Communications Club and later played for Estudiantes de la Plata.
 In 2001 he was selected to the Argentine team and made his international debut at the 2001 Copa América which was held in Campinhas, Brazil.